sensemakersamsterdam/sensemakers-iot-platform-2019/USER-GUIDE.md

 | **project1** database | read/write | read-only |
 | **project2** database | read/write | read-only |

-Data can be accessed using the [influx command line client](https://docs.influxdata.com/influxdb/v1.7/tools/shell/).
+Data can be accessed using the [influx command-line client](https://docs.influxdata.com/influxdb/v1.7/tools/shell/).

 First, connect to the database in InfluxDB for your project: